ewonglab/enhancer_turnover/Neural_Network_Prediction/README.md

 ## Models and Datasets

-For each TF and genome:
+For each TF and genome, 15 models were trained.
+Of those,  the best performing model selected.

-We trained 15 models, and the one with the best performance was selected for further prediction.

-We separate genome windows into three parts: training, held-out validation, and held-out testing.
+Genome windows were divided into training, validation, and test set.
- - all data excluded chromosome 1 and 2 for model training (chr3toY_shuf.bed (including chr3toY_pos_shuf.bed and chr3toY_neg_shuf.bed))
+ - All data excluded chromosome 1 and 2 were used for model training (chr3toY_shuf.bed (including chr3toY_pos_shuf.bed and chr3toY_neg_shuf.bed))
-chromosome 1 for model validation (chr1_random_1m.bed)
-chromosome 2 for model testing (chr2.bed)
+chromosome 1 was used for model validation (chr1_random_1m.bed) chromosome 2 was used for model testing (chr2.bed)

-The models we used for TF binding prediction are in the models.tar.gz file.
+The models used for TF binding prediction are in the models.tar.gz file.
 Due to file size limitations, you can access it from the [link](https://drive.google.com/file/d/1h3egck0zs-d7TsbJpkNQUrtMWGiI33HO/view?usp=sharing).

 - CEBPA_hg38trained.model
 - CEBPA_mm10trained.model
 - Hnf4a_hg38_trained.model
 - Hnf4a_mm10trained.model

-**All dataset files** are organized by the below structure:
+**All dataset files** are organized as follows:

 ```
 └── data